Red River (manga): Hittite generals and military leaders

 The second commander of the Hittite infantry, he is first introduced in book thirteen of the series, having gone to war with Egypt along with Mursili II, as Zora's superior officer is serving the second army in Arzawa with Yuri.
 Like his fellow officer Shubas, he seems to be largely inexperienced at first, a fact remarked upon by Kikkuri.

 In Volume 20, it is discovered that critical information is being leaked from behind the Hittite lines to Egyptian forces.
-Zora is discovered to be the informant; however, it is to Queen Nakia that he is submitting the information, who in turn has been forwarding it to the Egyptians.
+Zora is discovered to be the informant; however, it is to Queen Nakia that he is submitting the information to, who in turn has been forwarding it to the Egyptians.
 When confronted, Zora said that in exchange for this deed, he had been promised a promotion, citing jealousy against Shubas, who had been promoted while Zora had not, despite the two of them being close friends and having entered the Hittite armies at roughly the same time.